 Discount rate outcomes almost always vary based on the duration of a given set of benefit cash flows—since the yield curve is almost never totally flat.
 Another element of variation in outcomes results from the approach taken to extrapolate the curve beyond the maturity point at which the most credible data ends—generally considered to be at about 30 years.
 The extrapolation impact will of course vary based on the duration of a given cash flow, i.e., for durations of 15 or less there may be little impact.

-The Terry Group’s March portfolio includes about 80 bonds with maturities beyond 30 years, and 20 with maturities beyond 40 years.
+The Terry Group’s March portfolio includes roughly 100 bonds with maturities beyond 30 years, about 20 of which have maturities beyond 40 years.
 This information, though limited, enables a range of possible extrapolation approaches:

-The variation in results based on the choice of extrapolation approach is less significant, ranging from 1 to 13 basis points depending on duration.
+The variation in results based on the choice of extrapolation approach is also somewhat dampened given the flatter yield pattern, ranging from 0 to 9 basis points depending on duration.
 (Obviously, a cash flow stream with a significant long tail will be more affected by the approach used to extrapolate long bond yields.)